Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Remove the bay leaf and let the soup cool off to room temperature.
 Pour in the cream.
 Puree the soup.
 You can use an immersion blender or a regular blender.

-Serve with croutons or hazelnuts and parsley.
+Serve with hot with croutons or hazelnuts and parsley.

 If using hazelnuts, heat up a pan and lightly roast the hazelnuts for 6-8 minutes.
 Make sure they are toasted on all sides.
 Chop the cool hazelnuts.
+Serve on to of the soup.

 Enjoy!

-Receipe, photo and text by twincitiesherbs.com.
+Photo and text by twincitiesherbs.

 French Onion Soup (soupe à l’oignon)

 Today, we often see this soup in fancy restaurants; however, it traditionally started out as a peasant food made with the simple ingredients: onions, beef broth and cheese.
 It is the perfect soup for the winter.
 The secret is in the preparation.
-It takes a long time to slowly charamelize those onions but it is so worth it!
+Of course, it is made with lots of onions … and these caramelized onions give the soup its rich color and flavor.
+It takes a long time to slowly caramelize those onions but it is so worth it!
 You get this wonderfully savory flavor with a little hint of sweetness.
-Oh and of course the ingredients.
-Your soup will be as good as the ingredients you use.
-I prefer making the beef stock at home and let’s not forget the cheese!
-Try to get the best cheese you can buy!
-I like using gruyere cheese, but you can try other rich flavored cheese as well.

 RECIPE